 When trucks reached the scene, black smoke hung over the building, so thick that they had to form a human chain in order to navigate.
 Firemen groped, clawed and cut their way to the blaze, which had erupted in the Air Force statistical services offices between rings C and D and corridors 1 and 10.

 Since Congress established the National Cancer Institute in 1937, funding research to better understand — and hopefully find a cure — for the disease has been the major focus of the federal war on cancer.
 But on another front, the U.S. Food and Drug Administration has fought a long battle against unproven remedies offered to the desperately ill by practitioners and promoters outside the medical mainstream.
+Exhibit A: Harry Hoxsey.

 From the late 1940s until 1969, the U.S. Air Force kept a record of all of its investigations into supposed alien activity in a report called Project Blue Book.
-Until a few days ago, the project archive had been accessible only by visiting the National Archives in downtown D.C.
+Until 2015, the project archive had been accessible only by visiting the National Archives in downtown D.C.
 But, now the records are online!
-So, you can see the reports on the many UFO sightings that occurred in the Washington area over the years.
+In honor of the new Project Blue Book release, we take a look at the 1956 Columbia film, Earth vs. The Flying Saucers, which had a special connection to Washington -- not only in the plot of the movie itself, but in the real-life inspiration behind some of the scenes of terror.

 There was a period, from the late 1940s until the early 1960s, when Washington, D.C. was a veritable Nashville on the Potomac, a mecca that provided country performers a chance to get their records played, and to perform before big audiences.
-The man who was most responsible for the District's country preeminence was a charismatic impressario who originally hailed from Lizard Lick, N.C. named Connie Barriot Gay.
+The man who was most responsible for the District's country preeminence was a charismatic impresario who originally hailed from Lizard Lick, N.C. named Connie Barriot Gay.

 J.D.
 Salinger, one of the most important American writers of the 20th century, was deeply influenced by Indian philosophy and religion.
 But that spiritual quest, curiously, led him to not to Varanasi or some other city in India, but to Washington, D.C.